Simplify your invoicing with PayPal.

 PayPal Invoicing turned out to be just what Joe was looking for: a fast, intuitive, and accurate tool that made organization a breeze.

-For starters, Joe was able to create a personalized, professional-looking invoice template quickly and easily that included:
+For starters, Joe was able to create a personalized, professional-looking digital invoice template quickly and easily that included:

 - His company’s logo and information, including address and phone number.